Perform each of the following calculations, and give an answer wi... | Channels for Pearson+

 Significant Figures (Simplified) Example 2

-When multiplying measurements, the result should be reported with the same number of significant figures as the measurement with the least significant figures.
-This rule ensures that the precision of the result is not overstated, maintaining the integrity of the data.
-For example, in the calculation of 45.7 x 0.034, the number of significant figures in the final answer will be determined by the factor with the fewest significant figures.
+When multiplying numbers, the result should be reported with the same number of significant figures as the factor with the least significant figures.
+This rule ensures that the precision of the result is not overstated.
+For example, in the calculation of 0.00278 x 5, the number 0.00278 has three significant figures, while 5 has one significant figure, so the final answer should be expressed with one significant figure.

 Recommended video: